-It takes special people to do what he does, just as it takes special individuals to be in the military, law enforcement, etc.
+It takes special people to do what he does, just as it takes special individuals to be in the military, law enforcement, and so on.

-Upon sharing this story, hubs told me he did not feel worthy of such adulations.
-He also felt there is a group more deserving but too often ignored or worse, scorned.
+Upon sharing this tidbit of information, hubs told me he did not feel worthy of such adulations.
+In his humble opinion, there is a group more deserving—but too often ignored or worse, scorned.

-Since this conversation, I have pondered my wise hubby’s words and I feel he is onto something important.
+Since this breakfast conversation, I have pondered my wise hubby’s words and I believe he is onto something important.

 Motherhood is the hardest job I have ever had to perform.
-In all honesty, there are days I went to work and puttered around…not so at home.
+In all honesty, when I was still in the workforce, there were days I went to work and puttered around…not so at home.

-Contrary to a statement made by my a misinformed — and judgemental — family member, stay-at-home mothers are not too stupid to work, uneducated, lazy, or married to money.
+Contrary to a statement made by my a misinformed (at best)—and judgemental (at worst)—family member, stay-at-home mothers are not too stupid to work, uneducated, lazy, or married to money.
 Hear me now, I am not saying they walk on water because they obviously don’t.
 They are human beings with human frailties.
 Some more than others.

 The thing is, their work often does go unrecognized and unappreciated.